 Diseases that kill their host have a harder time spreading by their very nature.
 The disease has a limited amount of time to spread to someone else before the host becomes too incapacitated to spread it further and dies.
 The presence of other STDs in the mix closed that window even faster.

-We also can’t forget the socioeconomic conditions of Robert Rayford’s St. Louis.
+There was also a peculiar set of socioeconomic conditions in Robert Rayford’s St. Louis.
 These families lived at or below the poverty line, so they didn’t have the means to travel and spread the disease far beyond their neighborhood.
-St. Louis was and is very segregated along racial and economic lines, so outsiders with means were unlikely to come in to the neighborhood and be exposed to HIV.
+St. Louis was and is very segregated along racial and economic lines.
+Gaslight Square’s popularity broke that barrier for a time.
+But it happens that Gaslight Square went into sharp decline starting around 1966.
+This greatly reduced the flow of outsiders with means who might come in to the neighborhood and be exposed to HIV.
 So the disease stayed relatively isolated, never gaining the opportunity to become a pandemic.

 The socioeconomic circumstances that made HIV possible in St. Louis in the 1960s also limited its spread.